A Project Roadmap: How to Keep a Team and Stakeholders on Track

 Despite its pros, there are some pitfalls while using roadmaps.

-Be careful with project details, otherwise or a roadmap can be complicated to understand at first sight.
-Again, it is better to remember that a roadmap is only a project overview, its big picture.
+• Excessive detailing.
+Be careful with project details, otherwise a roadmap can be complicated to understand at first sight.
+Again, it is better to remember that a roadmap is only a project overview, it is a big picture.

 Roadmap examples